Get out there and start filming! It’s the best way to learn. | photo by colette nichol, story envelope media

 Most cinematography books will only talk about the first four methods.
 But the last one is the most interesting and applicable to run-and-gun shooters.

-If you’ve watched any TV in the past decade, then you’ve seen COVERAGE!
+If you’ve watched any TV in the past decade, then you’ve seen the filming technique of coverage in action!

 This is what they do for most Hollywood movies and almost all television.